Indonesia reports over 1,000 daily COVID-19 cases, highest in 3 months - NewsBreak

 He did not elaborate on what restrictions local authorities might impose.
 Officials usually review pandemic-related measures each Monday.

-The southeast Asian nation started its vaccine booster programme for the general public this week.
+The southeast Asian nation started its vaccine booster here programme for the general public this week.

-Reporting by Bernadette Christina Munthe; Writing by Gayatri Suroyo; Editing by Mike Harrison

 Comments / 0